autonome/peek/README.md

 - [x] implement pubsub api
 - [x] way to tell feature to open default ui (if there is one)
 - [x] way tell feature to open its settings ui (if there is one)

-- [ ] figure out re-init/reload story when pref/feature changes
+Feature un/install and reloads
 - [ ] figure out feature unload/reload (unreg shortcuts, close windows, etc)
+- [ ] figure out re-init/reload story when pref/feature change is saved
+    - can leave to the apps? eg document.reload()? likely not for OS level stuff
+    - could do a storage change listener, but all kinds of reasons why you *wouldn't* do full reload...
+    - preload could register window + thing (eg kb listner) and listen for feature-disable events
+- [ ] language: feature or app?

 Core/Basic
 - [x] basic command bar to open pages
 - [x] fix setting layout wrapping issue

-Features cleanup
-- [x] enable/disable individual slides, peeks
-- [x] enable/disable individual scripts
-- [ ] add window open animation (to/from coords, time) to openWindow
-- [ ] update slides impl to use animation again
-- [ ] separate global shortcuts from app shortcuts (eg quit)
+Core blockers
-- [ ] openWindow option to not close on escape (perma windows w/ controls)
+- [ ] built-in feature loading from origin not file
-- [ ] window resizers
-- [ ] window controls
+- [ ] combine settings and background in built-in features

 Daily driver blockers
 - [x] debug vs profile(s) for app dir